Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 # The Exam Format
 First off, the interest will probably be with the "What is the certification exam like" or "what do I get out of the exam"

-I have done a practical hands on exam on offensive security and a multiple choice exam for offensive security.
-I learned, applied and retained much more in a practical exam.
+I have done a practical hands on exam in offensive security and a multiple choice exam for offensive security.
+I learned, applied and retained much more in a practical exam setting.

 The exam is all hands-on.
 There are zero multiple choice questions.
 It is scenario based (2) requiring not just technical knowledge of Splunk and ELK but understanding the business and its critical assets.

+The practical portion, the investigating, looking at logs is 2 full days.
+The time given is 2 days, you most likely will not need it all so make sure you get sleep.

+There is also 2 days for report writing.
+That is, take all the notes from the practical portion and reporting on the what the attacker 'did'.
+That could be anything from the Cyber Kill Chain, such as initial infection, moving to different systems, persistence and or something related to "acting on objectives".

+More can be read [Here](https://www.elearnsecurity.com/certification/ecir/)

+## Difficulty of exam
+Investigation is contextual based on critical assets, initial infection and the network.

+The exam is difficult in that identifying each technique and stage on the kill chain is not a point and click exercise, nor is it to the extreme difficulty where you need years of experience in the field.

+The exam for me at least seemed balanced between requiring most of the investigation techniques taught in the course and requiring use of the "process of investigation" taught in the course.
+By process of investigation I mean following the indicators that you have found instead of copy pasting pre-made queries (like my cheat sheet).

+Side note: The sources in the exam platforms are not the same as in the lab.
+So copy and paste will not work.

+### Prepping for the exam
+For all intent and purpose, the course teaches you what you need to pass the exam.

+However in saying that, if all you do is the course the exam might be a fight or not flow as easy.

+It is a good idea to spend extra time in the platformns

 ## What I learned from the course